Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 A: Test plans are used to group together test suites and individual test cases.
 This includes static test suites, requirement-based suites, and query-based suites.

-### Question-82
+### Question-7  💩💩

 The lead developer at your company reports that adding new application features takes longer than expected due to a large accumulated technical debt.

-You need to recommend changes to reduce the accumulated technical debt.
+**You need to recommend changes to reduce the accumulated technical debt.**

-Sclution: You recommend reducing the code coupling and the dependency cycles?
+<mark>Sclution: You recommend reducing the code coupling and the dependency cycles?</mark>

 Does this meet the goal?